 VI-M. Papers, cigarettes, refuse, food wrappers, unconsumed food, and paper plates and cups must be deposited in trash cans.

 VI-N. First aid supplies may be obtained from the life guards.

 VI-O. Only one person may be on the diving board at a time.
 Diving is permitted only from the diving board and the five-foot end of the pool.
 Dives must be made straight away from the board.

-VI-P. Lap lanes are reserved for adult members and adult guests.
+VI-P. Lap lanes are reserved for members and guests 18 years old and up.

 VI-Q. No equipment, furniture, etc. may be removed from the facility.

 VI-R. All persons must obey the instructions of the lifeguard.

 VI-S. The Pool Manager will entertain requests from members for the use of the pool and/or playground for parties during and after hours.
 Each request is to be considered on its own merits.
 All parties must be conducted in accordance with the terms of the Rules Governing Events at BST, which is available at the Club office and posted at the Club.

 VI-T. Pool Regulations for Children